zhanght021/RPT/README.md

 # RPT: Learning Point Set Representation for Siamese Visual Tracking[[ECCVW2020](https://arxiv.org/abs/2008.03467)]

-## :sunny: The code is being sorted
+## :sunny: This code is only support offline version of RPT, the absolute RPT code will come soon!

 ## News